Project Setup

 The session state will persist for as long as the user keeps their browser tab open.

 As the app state changes, certain sections of the UI may be re-rendered.
-Storing a list of messages to the session state ensures that no information is lost during the re-rendering.
+Storing a list of messages to the session state ensures the app recreates the messages when the app its re-rendered.

 Chat Messages